monix/monix.io/_tut/docs/3x/execution/cancelable.md

 //=> primary canceled
 ```

-You can use `MultiAssignmentCancelable` for the same purpose of
+You can use `OrderedCancelable` for the same purpose of
-course, but the implementation of `SingleAssignmentCancelable` is more
+course, but the implementation of `SingleAssignCancelable` is more
 efficient (e.g. using `getAndSet`, cheaper than `compareAndSet`) and
 the `IllegalStateException` is nice when dealing with concurrent code
 that isn't doing what it's supposed to do.

 ## SerialCancelable

-The `SerialCancelable` is also similar to `MultiAssignmentCancelable`,
+The `SerialCancelable` is also similar to `OrderedCancelable`,
 being a cancelable whose underlying reference can be swapped by another
 cancelable, causing the previous cancelable to be canceled on assignment.